-In August 2017, the European Commission granted marketing authorization to EUSA for tivozanib in all 28 countries of the EU, Norway and Iceland.
+In August 2017, the European Commission granted marketing authorization to EUSA for tivozanib in all 28 countries of the EU (which included the United Kingdom at that time), Norway and Iceland.
 Tivozanib is sold under the brand name FOTIVDA and is approved for the first-line treatment of adult patients with RCC and for adult patients who are VEGFR and mTOR pathway inhibitor-naïve following disease progression after one prior treatment with cytokine therapy for RCC.
 In January 2019, we were informed by EUSA that the CHMP requested the topline data results from our TIVO-3 trial for review at the CHMP's January 2019 plenary meeting under its post-authorization monitoring procedures.
 Subsequently, EUSA has informed us that the CHMP has requested additional data analysis from our TIVO-3 trial.
-If the EMA finds that the results from the TIVO-3 trial raise questions on the safety or efficacy of FOTIVDA and the risk-benefit assessment on which the marketing authorization for FOTIVDA in the EU was based, it could take certain post-authorization measures with regards to FOTIVDA such as requiring EUSA to conduct additional post-authorization studies, or risk management measures as part of an extended pharmacovigilance monitoring, or a change of the labeling/use instructions for FOTIVDA.
-If its concerns would not be addressed by other post-authorization measures, the EMA/European Commission could also determine to change, suspend or revoke the previously granted central marketing authorization for FOTIVDA.
+Following its review of these data analyses, the CHMP has determined that the analyses of various factors that may have impacted the first interim OS data from our TIVO-3 trial do not fully explain the discordance between the PFS results (HR=0.73, p=0.02) and the first interim OS results (HR=1.12, p=0.44) in the TIVO-3 trial, and that more mature OS data is required prior to drawing a conclusion.
+Similar to the FDA, the CHMP accepted the proposal to conduct an additional interim OS analysis in August 2019.
+The CHMP further provided that regulatory action should be considered if the August 2019 interim OS analysis confirmed a negative trend in OS.
+Although we provided the updated OS analysis, showing a hazard ratio of 0.99 (p=0.95), which estimates that tivozanib resulted in a 1% lower risk of death for patients in the trial relative to sorafenib, to EUSA in September 2019 for their discussions with the CHMP, we have no assurance as to the position that the CHMP or the EMA may take with respect to the updated OS results of the TIVO-3 trial.
+If the CHMP or the EMA finds that these results from the TIVO-3 trial raise questions on the safety or efficacy of FOTIVDA and the risk-benefit assessment on which the marketing authorization for FOTIVDA in the EU was based, the EMA could take certain post-authorization measures with regards to FOTIVDA such as requiring EUSA to conduct additional post-authorization studies, or risk management measures as part of an extended pharmacovigilance monitoring, or a change of the labeling and use instructions for FOTIVDA.
+If its concerns would not be addressed by other post-authorization measures, the EMA or the European Commission could also determine to change, suspend or revoke the previously granted marketing authorization for FOTIVDA.
 Any such actions taken by the European regulatory authorities with respect to the marketing authorization for FOTIVDA could have a material adverse effect on our ability to receive milestone, royalty or other payments from EUSA related to the approval and/or sales of FOTIVDA and on our business, operations and prospects.